jlento/myspack/demos/demo-1.md

 >             args.append('-DCMAKE_Fortran_FLAGS=-ffree-line-length-none')
 ```

-shows the simple guard that checks which compiler is in use.
+shows the added simple guard that checks which compiler is in use.

 Now the package builds with Intel compiler too, and we have
 `libemos@4.5.1 %intel@19.0.4`!
 Next, the fix should be pushed upstream